Orlando Pride

-The Orlando Pride is a professional women's soccer team based in Orlando, Florida.
-The team joined the National Women's Soccer League, the top level of women's soccer in the US, for the 2016 season.
-It became the tenth team to be added to the league.
-It is affiliated with the MLS team Orlando City SC and play their home games at Exploria Stadium in downtown Orlando.
+The Orlando Pride are an American professional soccer team based in Orlando, Florida, that competes in the National Women's Soccer League (NWSL).
+The Pride began play in the 2016 season.
+They were the tenth team to be added to the league and play their home games at Inter&Co Stadium in downtown Orlando.

+The Pride are under the same ownership group as Orlando City SC of Major League Soccer (MLS) and were included in the sale of the club in 2021.
+The team won their first titles during the 2024 season, claiming both the NWSL Shield and NWSL Championship.